Integrate Microfrontends into OneCX

 -

-Enable one or more local microfrontends.
-In addition to the microfrontend name, you can optionally specify a port and path.
+Integrate one or more local microfrontends (app-name).
+In addition to the microfrontend name, you can optionally specify a port (app-port) and path (app-path).
 The default port is 4200.
+See example section below.

 -